rickselby/sinatra-param-validator/README.md

 * `Float`
 * `Hash`
   * Accepts a comma-separated list of colon-separated key-value pairs
-  * e.g. a:1,b:2,c:3
+  * e.g. `a:1,b:2,c:3`
 * `Integer`
 * `String`
 * `Time`
   * All formats accepted by `Time.parse`

-These can be defined using class names or symbols:
+Types can be defined using class names or symbols:

 ```ruby
 param :name, String